 How to Make Blueberry Bread

 This classic blueberry bread recipe comes together in a matter of minutes.
 The hardest part is waiting for it to bake and cool!
 Here’s what you’ll need to do.

-Prepare.
+- Prepare.
 Preheat your oven to 350°F and grease a standard 9″x 5″ loaf pan.
-If you like, you can line the pan with parchment paper and grease the paper.
+If you like, you can line the pan with parchment paper and grease it.

-Bake.
+- Bake.
 Pour the batter into the prepared pan, then smooth the top with a spatula.
+If you saved any blueberries for the top, add them now.
 Sprinkle with sanding sugar, if using, and bake for 50 to 60 minutes, or until the bread is golden brown and a toothpick inserted into the center comes out clean.

 Tips for Success